Facebook and Website Links

 there aren’t any dedicated biking trails for this park

 There are many canoe routes and starting locations possible through Frontenac’s 22 lakes and portages.
-Call the Park Office to discuss route planning, campsites, and reservations.
+We’ve provided more information about canoeing, kayaking, and paddleboarding in Frontenac Provincial Park on our partner website.

 Directions & Distances